Han325/tdd-analysis-tool/README.md

    - Commit messages and content should show TDD intent

 3. **Test Validity**: Valid tests must:
-   - Include proper test annotations (e.g., `@Test`)
-   - Contain meaningful assertions
+   - Contain some kind of assertions
    - Not be abstract test classes
-   - Have proper test framework imports
+   - Has a filename containing the phase "test" (or other variations)

 ### Methodology